Meet the Team

 In the United States, she has worked in Nevada and California before joining Key Animal Clinic in 2009 as an Associate Veterinarian and Certified Acupuncturist.

-Dr. Dahanukar’s passion lies in ‘Integrative’ and palliative medicine that led her to pursue a certification in veterinary acupuncture from the International Veterinary Acupuncture Society (IVAS) in San Diego, CA in 2003.
+Dr. Dahanukar’s passion lies in ‘Integrative’ and palliative medicine that led her to pursue a certification in veterinary acupuncture from the International Veterinary Acupuncture Society (IVAS) in San Diego, CA, in 2003.
 While working at Key Animal clinic she was introduced to the Class IV therapeutic laser for pets.
 She became certified for its use, and it is now a part of her integrative protocol.
+She is currently pursuing her certification in Chinese Herbal Medicine from the Chi Institute of Traditional Chinese Veterinary Medicine in Florida.

 Dr. Dahanukar also has a special interest in Feline medicine and surgery and is an advocate of feline health and preventive medicine at the clinic.
 She has been an active member with the American Association of Feline Practitioners (AAFP) since 2011.
 She also holds memberships with the AVMA, TVMA, CVMA, and IVAS.

-She lives with her 5 cats, all rescues from the clinic.
+She lives with her five cats, all rescues from the clinic.
 Her interests other than work include music, dance, fitness, yoga, and art/painting.
 Occasionally you may see one of her paintings hanging on the walls of the Clinic.

-Emily Shockey, DVMList Item 3
+Emily Shockey, DVM

 Dr. Emily Shockey is a 2009 graduate of Texas A&M University’s College of Veterinary Medicine.
 Dr. Shockey grew up in a rural community north of Ft.
 Worth, but quickly fell in love with west Texas upon attending Texas Tech University for her undergraduate degree.
 During her time as an undergraduate, she worked for Key Animal Clinic as a veterinary technician under Dr. John Key.
 It was during this time that she truly developed a passion for small animal medicine.